-Interstate New Teache er Assessme nt and Supp ort consort um (INTAS c) Principles The Teacher r understands the central concepts, tools of inquiry, and structures of the discipline he or she teaches and can create learning experiences that make these aspects of subject matter meaningful for students. understands how children learn and develop, and can provide learning opportunities that support their intellectual, social and personal development. understands how students differ in their approaches to learning and creates instructional opportunities that are adapted to diverse learners. understands and uses a variety of instructional strategies to encourage students' development of critical thinking, problem solving, and performance skills. uses an understanding of individual and group metivation and behavior to create a learning environment that environment that encourages positive social interaction, active engagement in learning, and self- motivation. uses knowledge of effective verbal, nonverbal, and media communication techniques to foster active inquiry, collaboration, and supportive interaction in the classroom. plans instruction based upon knowledge of subject matter, students, the community, and curriculum goals. understands and uses formal and informal assessment strategies to evaluate and ensure the continuous intellectual, social and physical development of the learner. is a reflective practitioner who continually evaluates the effects of his/herchoices and actions on others (students, and other professionals in the learning community) actively seeks out opportunities to grow fosters relationships with school colleagues, parents, and agencies in th larger community to support students' learning and well-being.
-Aligned with Scholar 1 Aligned with Scholar 1 ,4 Aligned with Scholar 2; Decision- Maker 2 Aligned with Decision- Maker 1 Aligned with Scholar 3; Decision- Maker 3 Aligned with Decision- Maker 3 Aligned with Decision- Maker 1 Aligned with Decision- Maker 2 Professionally.
++ The Teacher • understands the central concepts, tools of inquiry, and structures of the discipline he or she can create learning experiences that make these aspects of subject matter meaningful for students. understands how children learn and develop, and can provide learning opportunities that support their intellectual, social and personal development. understands how students differ in their approaches to learning and creates instructional opportunities that are adapted to diverse learners. understands and uses a variety of instructional strategies to encourage students development of critical thinking, problem solving, and performance skills. uses an understanding of individual and group motivation and behavior to create a learning environment that encourages positive social interaction, active engagement in learning, and selfmotivation. uses knowledge of effective verbal, nonverbal, and media communication techniques to foster active inquiry, collaboration, and supportive interaction in the classroom. plans instruction based upon knowledge of subject matter, students, the community, and curriculum goals. understands and uses formal and informal and informal assessment strategies to evaluate and ensure the continuous intellectual, social and physical development of the learner. is a reflective practitioner practitioner who continually evaluates the effects of his/her choices and actions on others (students, parents, and others, parents, and other and the learning community) and who actively seeks out opportunities to grow fosters relationships with school colleagues, parents, and agencies in the larger community to support students' learning and well-being.
+Aligned with Scholar 1 Aligned with Scholar 1 ,4 Aligned with Scholar 2; Decision- Maker 2 Aligned with Decision- Maker 1 Aligned with Scholar 3; Decision- Maker 3 Aligned with Decision- Maker 3 Aligned with Decision- Maker 1 Aligned with Decision- Maker 2 professionally.
 Aligned with Scholar 4; Decision- Maker 3, 4 Aligned with Decision- Maker 4